amoffat/supertag/source/database_schema.rst

     The modification time of the file record.

 alias_file
     This column is only used on MacOS.
-See :ref:`MacOS Aliases <macos_aliases>` for an explanation.
+See :ref:`MacOS Aliases <macos_alias>` for an explanation.

 .. _tags_table: